 Treating horse ear mites

 There are a number of horse health issues that are important to spot and treat early.
 Here at Horsemart we have a large number of advice articles and pages, which offer you plenty of information on a number of severe and not so severe conditions.
-And, in this article, we are going to tell you all about the problem of ear mites in horses.
+And, in this article, we’re going to tell you all about the problem of ear mites in horses.

 Extra tips and advice

-If your horse has a large amount of aggressive ear mites, then you can always tackle this by replacing the flea solution with a deworming product that contains ivermectin.
+If your horse has a large number of aggressive ear mites, then you can always tackle this by replacing the flea solution with a deworming product that contains ivermectin.
 This should be more powerful and effective on worse infestations.

 So, there you have it, our complete guide to treating equine ear mites.
 Do you have any other tips or advice that might come in useful for your fellow horse lovers?
 Why not let us know in the comments section below?